anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 * Status: Draft

+## Purpose

 This document is intended to describe the current state of the general conversation about the scope of the *GSOC 2017: Webservices in Joomla 4* project.

 Since there were several previous attempts to implement *Webservices in Joomla*, the focus of this particular project is to achieve a working project to provide a REST interface for Joomla 4.
 Joomla 4 will be released with this project as a tool for the community benefit.
+For more information about a REST Api: [Web API Design - Crafting Interfaces that Developers Love](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf).

 ## MVP: Minimum Viable Product